-There’s more to the perfect wedding venue than just the aesthetics (though good looks are a huge bonus!).
+There’s more to the perfect wedding venue than just the aesthetics (though good looks are a huge bonus).
 There are all sorts of important details you’ll need to cover before you sign on the dotted line.
-We’ve asked the pros for the key questions to ask your wedding venue you’ll want to ask before you book.
-You just might want to bring this list with you!
+We’ve asked the pros for the key questions to ask your wedding venue.
+You’ll want to ask these before you book.

 - Is my date of choice available?
 If not, are there any surrounding dates available?
 Or do you have a wait list for dates?